-- Long shallow detachable ramps leading to horizontal platforms restrict sideways access, involve much handling, and may cause a storage problem;
+Long shallow detachable ramps leading to horizontal platforms restrict sideways access, involve much handling, and may cause a storage problem;

   - Standard car ramps raise only a pair of wheels - leaving a car inclined, which gives limited access underneath and may make it impossible to drain old oil from the sump or gearbox when servicing.
 These ramps are generally quite steep (20 to 30 degrees), which may interfere with a low ground clearance car.
 They are also out-of-view as you drive up the ramps (which may move), so you need another person to guide you.

   - Safe and easily operated by one person in less than 2 minutes;

-- Easy to drive up its shallow (6 degree) guided ramps (Scroll down to photo 1).
+  - Easy to drive up the shallow (6 degree) guided ramps (Scroll down to photo 1).
 With help, you may also push or pull a car up the ramps.
 Descending is even easier - if you wish, by gravity alone;

   - At a convenient and safe height for entering and exiting a car;

   - Raised to horizontal and lowered with the single use of a trolley or floor jack;

   - Useable with anti-slip rubber wheel chocks, so a car may be moved safely along the raised ramps, which is an advantage for jobs such as slowly rotating the engine and setting valve clearances;

   - Able to provide a clear floor space for working below a car (Photo 2) and a good height for working on top or inside;

   - Used with standard axle or jack stands, car creepers and wheel jacks (Photo 3);

   - Excellent for car servicing, repairs, cleaning, display, and also storing a car when the space inside a garage is limited, or where there is a risk of flooding;

   - Adjustable to match the width of a car, so may be used inside a garage that is barely wide enough to enter and exit a car;

-- Portable, so it may be easily moved inside or outside garage, and easily transported;
+  - Portable, so it may be easily moved inside or outside a garage, and easily transported;

   MR1® lifts for 4-wheeled Cars

   1. The MR1 Classic lift - for small and medium size classic cars, and;